-- The hosting package you are attempting to access is either a Shared or Cloud.
+- The hosting package you are attempting to access is either Shared or Cloud.

-- In your cPanel, look for File Manager.
+- In your cPanel, navigate to the Files section, then look for File Manager.

 - Click public_html.
 If you have multiple domains, access the folder of the domain concerned.

 - Look for the error_log.
-The latest error entry will be at the bottom, which has date and time indicated on it.
+The latest error entry will be at the bottom, which has the date and time indicated.
 You can use this error_log file to identify the cause of your site's error prompt.

-However, if you still don't see any error message, proceed to the next steps below.
+However, if you still don't see any error message, proceed to the following steps below.

 - Enable wp_debug and wp_debug_log by going back to public_html, or the folder of your domains, if you have multiple domains.